obender/codeceptjs-resemblehelper/README.md

    }
 }
 ```
-To use the Helper, users must provide the three parameters:
+To use the Helper, users must provide the three parameters or autoFolders param:

 `screenshotFolder` : This will always have the same value as `output` in Codecept configuration, this is the folder where webdriverIO
 saves a screenshot when using `I.saveScreenshot` method